shivaganesht/matrixo-website-deployment/CONTACT_FORM_SETUP.md

 1. Form data is sent to `/api/contact` endpoint
 2. The API validates the data
-3. Resend sends a formatted email to `off.matrixo@gmail.com`
+3. Resend sends a formatted email to `hello@matrixo.in`
 4. The email includes:
    - Name, email, phone (if provided), subject
    - Full message content